-She has appeared before Interim Orders panels and at Fitness to Practise hearings in a number of healthcare tribunals including the Medical Practitioners Tribunal Service, the General Dental Council and the Health and Care Professions Council.
-She has also been involved in internal PCT disciplinary proceedings and fitness to practise proceedings concerning medical students.
+Judith has appeared before Interim Orders panels and at Fitness to Practise hearings in a number of healthcare tribunals including the Medical Practitioners Tribunal Service, the General Dental Council and the Health and Care Professions Council.
+She has also been involved in internal Trust disciplinary proceedings and fitness to practise hearings concerning medical students.

-In addition to appearing in professional disciplinary tribunals she has appeared in the Magistrates’ and Crown Court on behalf of healthcare professionals facing criminal allegations arising out of their professional conduct.
+In addition to appearing in professional disciplinary tribunals, she has previously appeared in the Magistrates’ and Crown Court on behalf of healthcare professionals facing criminal allegations arising out of their professional conduct.

 “She’s ambitious and realistic and makes sure she gets the best outcome for the client.”
 (Chambers & Partners)